SCW-Aberystwyth/python-novice-gapminder/instructor_notes.md

 use spaces not tabs to ident
-encapsulate in functions for re-use don't reinvent the wheel, use what libraries provide you
+encapsulate in functions for re-use don't reinvent the wheel, use what libraries provide you Put all code in functions
+Avoid global variables

 PEP8 coding standard suggests a standard way everyone should write python.
 Enable this by going to preferences, editor, code introspection/analysis, tick "real-time code style analysis"